 Why does supporting our feet and ankles matter?

 Think of your body as a Jenga game.
 When all of the pieces are stacked nicely on top of each other and lined up perfectly, the tower is most stable and least likely to fall over.
 As the game gets going, pieces are pulled out one by one.
 While the tower hasn’t fallen yet, it is a lot less stable than it was at the beginning.
 The tower is able to survive this instability until finally it has maxed out on how many pulled pieces it can adapt to and it falls.
 Why did this happen?
 You need all of the wood pieces in their original place or bad things happen; you lose the game.
-Your body is very much the same in that the optimal function is dependent on every part of your body being lined up in its proper place.
+Your Body's Foundation is very much the same in that the optimal function is dependent on every part of your body being lined up in its proper place.
 No one has a perfect body, but it is adaptable to instabilities until finally it hits its breaking point and bad things happen; you are in pain.
 This is because your body is made up of what is called a kinetic chain.
 What that means is that your body functions as one unit and not separate pieces.
 A left ankle sprain can lead to right hip pain.
 A dysfunctional low back can lead to neck pain.

 So what does this have to do with me wearing insoles in my shoes?
 You may ask.
 The point of insole orthotics is to put your feet and ankles back into the perfect alignment they were supposed to be in.
 If your arches aren’t supported, it causes your ankles to collapse inward.
 Knees are often referred to as the “stupid joints” of the body because they follow the ankles wherever they go.
 So, along with your ankles buckling in goes your knees.
 As a result of all this inward pressure, the top of your femurs (thigh bones) are pushed outwardly from the hip sockets.
 Long story short, your unstable knees can cause unstable hips.
 Where there is hip instability, there is hip and low back pain.
 No, this does not mean that all hip and low back pain is solely caused by ankle instability, but it is very often a factor in it.